These are some of the things you might find useful for your new hound:

 As you and he/she begins to bond and you can predict your dogs behaviour, then you may begin to indulge in the enormous range of collars that are out there.

 Many people now opt to use a harness for walking their dog.
 There are many different types of harnesses out there but SGS recommends the Perfect Fit model, which is fully adjustable, safe and comfortable.
-For more information have a look at the online store.
+For more information have a look at the merchandise section of our forum.

 We must start the lead section by advising not to use extendable leads.
 These leads are not safe and cannot give you the bonding time or security while out walking.
 If your dog is not by your side but sniffing everything 30 metres away from you it will never learn to walk properly by your side if left to do “it’s own thing”.
 Additionally, if your dog goes to bolt, whether to chase or having been spooked, it could seriously hurt its neck and your arm!

 Slip leads that buckle are very secure and if your greyhound has a good shake then they are less likely to come away unlike the clip ones.
-Lunge reins are a good way of teaching your dog recall as you can have the distance and still remain in full control of your greyhound.
+Lunge reins are a good way of teaching your dog recall as you can have the distance and still remain in full control of your greyhound, but only use a lunge with a harness!

 There are numerous aids and accessories available to make you and your greyhounds life easier and one of these is bowls stands.
 The reason to use these for greyhounds is because of the length of their legs and that of course means their height, which makes it more difficult for them to eat from the floor.
 Elevating the bowl is beneficial to their health and digestive system.
 Of course you do not have to got to the expense of buying a stand merely place the bowl in a tall flower pot or a cardboard box to raise the bowls.